 Proficiency in English

 If English is not your first language and your university qualifications were not taught and examined in English, you need to submit evidence of your ability in English language with your application.
 This should be a computer based IELTS test.
 The minimum scores needed are: 7 with no element below 6.5.
-Further information regarding the required English Language proficiency for the University of Sheffield more generally can be found on the following web page: http://www.sheffield.ac.uk/postgraduate/info/englang
+Further information regarding the required English Language proficiency for the University of Sheffield more generally can be found on the English language requirements for postgraduates page.

 Candidates usually need some direct experience of work with clients who may be seen by Clinical Psychologists.
 Relevant experience can include work in mental health services within the public, private, voluntary or academic sectors.
 This will usually include regular contact with patients.
 The purpose of such experience is for candidates to have a realistic idea of working practices within mental health services.
 Whatever the nature of the experience, it is expected that candidates should be able to apply psychological theory in clinical settings.

-Applications are due to open in September 2018 for the programme starting in autumn 2019.
-The closing date for receipt of applications is 28th November, 2018, at 1pm GMT.
+Applications for 2021 are now open and will close on 18th November 2020, 1pm.
 Applications must be complete with references uploaded, so please allow time for references to be completed and submitted to yourself.
 Guidance on your choice of referees and the content they should include in their references is provided can be found on the Clearing House website.

 Applicants are required to demonstrate Graduate Basis for Chartered Membership (GBC) and English proficiency at the point of application, and you will need to upload documents to support this application.